snepraj2709/neog-portfolio-html/README.md

 # My Portfolio

-6 Mini rojects made using Html, CSS and Javascript
+6 Mini projects made using Html, CSS and Javascript

 1. A Do you know me Quiz - A CLI App
 2. An Economy quiz - A CLI App